mankadronit/60DaysofUdacity-Challenge/README.md

 - Trained a KNN Classifier and augmented it's predictions with my LSTM predictions to then perform semi-supervised learning on my data.
 - Went through all the tutorials for Syft and revised the core concepts - https://github.com/OpenMined/PySyft/tree/master/examples/tutorials
 ---

+### Day 52 - Sunday, 18th August

+- Started working on my project for the Project Showcase challenge.
+- Created PySyft's private dataloaders for the data.
+- Read more about encrypted deep learning and brushed up on the basics of fixed predicion encoding.
+---